The Best Creperies in Paris

 4. Crêperie Bretonne Fleurie by L'Épouse Du Marin

-This quaint and cozy little place with a seafaring atmosphere has delicious crêpes and galettes.
+This quaint and cozy little place with a seafaring atmosphere, has delicious crêpes and galettes.
 Although it has three floors, it is always crowded and you will find it difficult to enter without noticing the hustle and bustle of people.
 It doesn't have much variety, but their products are delicious and you will enjoy tasting their crêpes and then you can continue with your route.
 You can always take a bike ride.
 A comfortable way to get to all your points of interest faster.

 You can highlight the full crêpes and galettes and you should know that the dough is very faithful to the traditional one and you will love it.
 The sweet crêpes are also a perdition of how rich they are.
-I recommend ordering the goat cheese, bacon and egg galette, it is delicious.
+I recommend you to order the goat cheese, bacon and egg galette, it is delicious.
 For dessert, I suggest you order the Gwen Ha Du, you will enjoy its chocolate sauce and vanilla ice cream.
 I advise you to try their coffee and cider.

 Details of interest